-For example, with a mortgage you are required to put up some downpayment for your house and then the rest is given to you as a loan by the bank.
+For example, with a mortgage, a bank requires that you put up some downpayment for your house and then supplies the rest to you as a loan.
 This way the collateral (the house) is worth more than the loan the bank gives you.

 Hence, the bank is secure in that the risk of default is low.
 If you fail to pay they liquidate your house.
 As a result the bank can offer lower lending rates compared to, say, a credit card where the risk of default is high and there is no collateral to liquidate in case of a default.

 With Compound Finance the risk of default is almost zero.
 If a user’s collateral ratio (loan divided by collateral value) falls below a certain threshold then Compound sells the collateral.
 This way Compound never loses money.